 When / Itinerary:

-- Friday, March 27 to Sunday, March 29 – Team travels to Sri Lanka; arrives at Colombo airport; transport to Tangalle; check in to hotel and acclimatize
+- Friday, March 27 to Sunday, March 29 – Volunteers travels to Sri Lanka; arrive at Colombo airport; met by DWC representative and transport to Tangalle; check in to hotel and acclimatize

-- Monday,March 30 to Friday, April 3 – PROJECT WORK in Tangalle
+- Monday,March 30 to Friday, April 3 – PROJECT WORK communities in the Tangalle areas

-- Saturday, April 4 to Sunday, April 5 – Free days for some R and R
+- Saturday, April 4 – Free day for some R + R (lots of options)

 The entire program and flight costs are 100% tax deductible when paid through DWC.
 You can also fundraise and we will issue charitable receipts for donations $20 CDN or greater.